Staff (military): Plans and strategy

 The plans and strategy office is responsible for civil military operations (CMO) strategy planning.
 At the unit level, the S-5 is the primary adviser to the commander on the civilian-to-military and military-to-civilian impact of the mission/operation within the host nation's (HN) area of interest (AOI), area of operations (AO), or the target area of interest (TAOI).
 The G5 serves as the mission support office (MSO) at the division level and HHC for civil military plans and strategy.

 Signal (communications and IT)

-The signal office directs all communications and is the point of contact for the issue of communications instructions and protocol during operations as well as for communications troubleshooting, issue, and preventative maintenance.
+The signal office directs all communications and is the point of contact for the issue of communications instructions and protocol during operations as well as for communications troubleshooting, issue, and preventive maintenance.
 Communications at this level is paired with digital as well as voice (radio, computer, etc.).
 At the unit level, S-6 is also usually responsible for all electronic systems within a unit to include computers, faxes, copy machines, and phone systems.